nounder/markdown-snip.nvim/README.md

 ---

-See `examples/lazy-config.lua` for sample LAzy configuration.
+See `examples/lazy-config.lua` for sample Lazy configuration.

+If you use `blink.cmp` add omni to your default sources as shown in `examples/lazy-blink.lua`